suyogkulkarnigit/ZSH_PLUG/README.md

 # plug.zsh-theme

+Smol custom theme for oh-my-zsh ⚡️⚡️

-Clone this repository and add the theme in the path
+Clone this repository and add the theme to the path

 ```
 $ git clone https://github.com/suyog-kulkarni-pst/ZSH_PLUG.git